Smooth Gowdy symmetric generalized Taub-NUT solutions: Discussion

 Do our assumptions rule out important cases?
 This is not clear and probably difficult to answer.
 For example our assumptions do not allow solutions with past Cauchy horizons ruled by non-closed generators.
 There is no reason why such solutions should not exist.
-Another possibility excluded by our assumptions are solutions with a non-compact or incomplete Cauchy horizon.
-Indeed such solutions can be constructed, in the polarized case, by the techniques of Moncrief and Isenberg in \cite{Isenberg89}.
+Also solutions with non-compact or incomplete Cauchy horizons at $t=0$ are excluded by our assumptions so far.
+Indeed such solutions have been constructed in the polarized case by the techniques of Moncrief and Isenberg in \cite{Isenberg:1990gn}.
+Since the geometry of \Sth-Gowdy spacetimes away from the axes is locally the same as the geometry of $\mathbb T^3$-Gowdy spacetimes, it seems possible to construct $\Sth$-Gowdy solutions which are smooth concatenations of solutions with pieces of Cauchy horizons covering a neighborhood of the axes of the $t=0$-surface (by means of the same Fuchsian method which we have employed in this paper; in particular the matching conditions would be satisfied) and pieces of solutions which are singular away from the axes at $t=0$ (by means of the Fuchsian method for $\mathbb T^3$-Gowdy solutions).
+The question of how such solutions evolve globally in time is of course completely open.